-- June 1, Tuesday.-Registration of students for nine-week Summer School begins at 8 a.m.
-June 1, Tuesday.-Examinations for students deficient in entrance subjects, 8 a.m. to 5 p.m.
+June 1, Tuesday.-Registration of students for nine-week Summer School begins at 8 a. m.
+June 1, Tuesday.-Examinations for students deficient in entrance subjects, 8 a. m. to 5 p. m.
 June 1 to July 31, Tuesday to Saturday.-Nine-week Summer School in session.

 June 7 to 11, Monday to Friday.-4-H Club Round-up.

 June 12, Saturday.-Preliminary reports on masters' theses are due.

 July 1, Thursday.-Scholarship deficiency reports to students and dean are due.

+July 1, Thursday.-Scholarship deficiency reports to students and deal.

 July 5 to 31, Monday to Saturday.-Four-week Summer School in session.

 July 9, Friday.-Abstracts of masters' theses are due.

 July 24, Saturday.-Masters' theses are due.

-July 30, Friday.-Graduation exercises at 8 p.m. for those receiving degrees at end of Summer School.
-Summer School. - July 31, Saturday.-Summer School closes at 5 p. m.
+Solution of Craduation exercises at 8 p. m. for those receiving degr July 24, Saturday.-Masters theses are due.
+July 30, Friday.-Graduation exercises at 8 p. m. for those receiving degrees at end of Summer School.
+July 31, Saturday.-Summer School closes at 5 p. m.
 August 7, Saturday.-Reports of all grades for Summer School are due in registrar's office.